trevordevore/levure/README.md

 ```
 components:
   1:
-    folder: ./components
+    filename: ./components/templates/templates.livecode
 ```

-If you specify a folder containing folders of components (Example 2) then the framework will assume that the first file ending in *.livecode or *.livecodescript is the stack to use for the component.
-As long as you only have one stack file for each component then you can load components this way.
+If you specify a folder containing folders of components (Example 1) then the framework will add all files ending with *.livecode or *.livecodescript to the list of stack files available to the application.

-You can mix targeting specific files to load with bulk loading.
-For example, let's say you have 10 components and one of the components has two stack files in its folder but the rest only have one stack file.
+The second method (Example 2) is useful if you need to have a differnet encryption setting for a particular stack file.
+For example, if your application is encrypted with a password but you have a component that shouldn't be password protected then you could do this:

 ```
 components:
   1:
-    filename: ./components/complex_component/ui.livecode
+    filename: ./components/templates/templates.livecode
+    encrypt: false
   2:
     folder: ./components
 ```

-The component the you target with `filename` will be loaded first and then the folder of components will be loaded.
-The framework will see that the `complex_component` has already been loaded and will skip it when loading the folder of components.
+The component the you target with `filename` will be added to the list of stack files first along with the encryption setting.
+Then the folder of components will be loaded.
+The framework will see that the `components/templates/templates.livecode` stack file has already been analyzed and will skip it when loading the stack files in the `./components` folder.

 ## Extensions